 Livemocha has many options available for lessons.
 In fact, it was the only one in the group that had options for further exercises on a particular grammar point.
 Their images were of good quality and they were used cleverly and what was being asked of the student was clear.
 Their reliance on translation was a little disappointing since translation is not the best way to acquire language.

 Livemocha's range of levels is impressive, although the lack of rich supplemental materials will greatly affect those who really want to become fluent in the language.

 All in all, Livemocha is a Spanish language website anyone who is studying Spanish should check out.
 The chance for interaction in Spanish can't be beat because there appears to be a plethora of Spanish speakers who want to learn English and English speakers who want to learn Spanish.
 The forum is full of opportunities to make friends and for rich Spanish interaction.

 We really do have to applaud the Livemocha founders for implementing their audio component and we're sure this will only get richer as time goes on and more people have the hardware to participate.

 We recommend that the Livemocha staff consider adding supplemental materials such as essays, articles, and other kinds of cultural material.
 We also recommend they start some kind of newsletter.
 They have so many speakers of so many languages to choose from it wouldn't be so difficult to implement.

 That said, Livemocha is a great website to help you learn Spanish.

 Livemocha is making the most out of social media options.

-There are few articles or stories and their website is still being developed.
+There are few articles or stories.

 Get involved with Livemocha where you'll learn a lot from other students from all over the world.